 - Nonindicative Name: He's called "Black Steel" Gajeel, even though his magic deals with iron, not steel.
 That changes in the Tartaros arc when he gets a magic upgrade that refurbishes his iron into steel.

-Juvia is a former member of Phantom Lord's elemental magic specialist group, Element 4, where she is also known as Juvia of the Great Sea.
+A former member of Phantom Lord's elemental magic specialist group, Element 4, where she is also known as "Juvia of the Great Sea".
 Her entire body is made of water, and she has the power to create and manipulate water as she chooses.
-She develops a romantic obsession with Gray while fighting him as a member of Phantom Lord, which is the main reason why she joins Fairy Tail after her old guild is disbanded.
+She falls in love at first sight with Gray while fighting him as a member of Phantom Lord, which is the main reason why she joins Fairy Tail after her old guild is disbanded.

 - Cloudcuckoolander: Is prone to childlike romantic fantasies the moment her thoughts turn to Gray.

 - Contralto of Danger: Her voice in the Funimation dub is quite a bit deeper than her Japanese voice.

 - Covert Pervert: In one of her word-twisting moments, she mixes up "heated battle" with "heated grappling" and proceeds to take her clothes off.

 - Creepy Monotone: Her normal manner of speaking before meeting Gray.